|

 cannot pay the cost of keeping a house, or pay the rents

+or mortgages.
 Create a hub for employment on new

 developments to save the traffic gridlock on our roads.
+NHS, employ doctors to work solely for the

 NHS.
 If the doctors want to go private they should build their